adaltas/node-csv-docs/src/documents/parse/index.html.md

 ## Parser options

 *   `auto_parse` (boolean)
     If true, the parser will attempt to convert input string to native types.
+If a function, receive the value as argument and return a new value.
 *   `auto_parse_date` (boolean|function)
     If true, the parser will attempt to convert input string to dates.
 If a function, receive the value as argument and return a new value.
 It